sleak-lbl/weekly-emails/items/webinar.md

-- **Win-of-the-month:** open discussion for attendees to tell of some success you've had - e.g., getting a paper accepted, solving a problem, or acheiving something innovative or high impact using NERSC
+- **Win-of-the-month:** open discussion for attendees to tell of some success you've had - e.g., getting a paper accepted, solving a problem, or acheiving something innovative or high impact using NERSC.

-- **Today-I-learned:** open discussion for attendees to point out something that surprised them, or that might be valuable to other users to know
+- **Today-I-learned:** open discussion for attendees to point out something that surprised them, or that might be valuable to other users to know.

-- **Announcements and CFPs:** upcoming conferences, workshops, or other events
+- **Announcements and CFPs:** upcoming conferences, workshops, or other events.

 - **Topic-of-the-day:** This month we'll talk about **"PSPS season, and what you can do about it"**.
 Last year we were alerted by PG&E for three